TwanAsselbergs/conventional-react/README.md

 1. Front-end (`/react`)

-   - Contains the complete React application setup using Vite, including components, pages, routing, styling, and configuration files following the latest conventions.
+   - Contains the complete React application setup using Vite, TypeScript, Tailwind CSS, and React Router DOM.
+It also includes template components, pages, routing, styling, and configuration files following the latest conventions.

 2. Documents (`/docs`)